 Kids and adults with autism spectrum disorder may experience various challenges related to communication, sensory issues, and behavior.
-However, children with autism may also sometimes struggle with incontinence.
-Finding the right incontinence products for children with autism may help.
+However, children with autism may also sometimes struggle with incontinence or the process of potty training.

 Here are a few quick tips related to working with your child on their incontinence issues.
 Plus, you can find out more about the various types of incontinence supplies that may fit their needs.